Continual Robot Skill and Task Learning via Dialogue: Details of the Human-Subjects Study

 We describe the details of the human-subjects study.
 Our human-subjects study is approved by the Institutional Review Board(IRB) of the university.
-We tested the study with $5$ pilots before conducting the experiments on the participants.
+We tested the study with $20$ pilots before conducting the experiments on the participants.
 We fixed the issues of unclear instructions, short execution times for the learned skills and ambiguous phrases when the LLM was asking questions.
-We had to finetune the prompts of the LLMs a lot so the robot asked questions pertinant to the task of sandwich making.
+We had to fine-tune the prompts of the LLMs a lot so the robot asked questions pertinant to the task of sandwich making.
+We also adjusted the configurations for the sandwiches, because some tasks can be very difficult for the novice users to teach the robot, such as picking up a deformable object.
+Additionally, we made the interface of the distraction email writing task more intuitive for the participants, and created an instructional video for the email writing interface.
+Our email writing interface is demonstrated as Fig.~\ref{fig:interface}.
+All the instructional materials we used for the study can be found in the supplemental materials and the associated webpage.

-For the actual study a total of $10$ participants were recruited through campus advertisements.
-We rejected the $2$ of these users for the following reasons respectively.
-One user was over-excited to interact with the talking robot agent, and requested the robot to perform tasks that are not in our instructions forcing us to stop the study.
-These tasks were impossible to complete using the configurations of the study.
-The other user did not fully understand the instructions, and crashed the robot into the table forcing us to stop the study.